Winsitter/landing/src/posts/9 Internet Security Tips for Humans.md

 More information about each recommendation will be added as additional postings in the coming weeks.

 ## 1. Never Use The Same Password Twice
-Summary: To protect against password theft, you need a different password for each website/app.
+Summary: To limit the damage of password theft, you need a different password for each website/app.
 Use a Password Manager ([LassPass](https://lastpass.com) recommended) to create and store unique passwords for each account.

 [Full Article](/2015/01/27/never-use-the-same-password-twice/)